 Retainage is a percentage of each payment that’s withheld throughout the project and released when the project is completed.
 Sometimes retainage is reduced as the project progresses and sometimes less scrupulous clients will withhold retainage for no good reason.

 Construction is tough but rewarding work most of the time.
-Unfortunately, there are those handful of clients that don’t submit payment when expected.
-Obviously, this creates a cash flow problem and inhibits your ability to pay your workers, your subs, and run your business.
+Unfortunately, there are a handful of clients that don’t submit payment when expected.
+Obviously, this creates a cash flow problem and inhibits your ability to pay your workers, and your subs, and run your business.

 You should establish a regular billing cycle to follow, so invoices are sent out on a timely basis with clear payment instructions and a due date.

-If, after 30 days, you have still not received payment, it could be for circumstances beyond their control such as an illness or a family emergency that happened.
+If, after 30 days, you have still not received payment, it could be due to circumstances beyond your control such as an illness or a family emergency that happened.
 That’s why it’s good to be thoughtful but firm when following up with a reminder.

 You can choose to do this with a phone call or visit, but a written letter or email with an attached bill is a good way to maintain records of your correspondence in the event that litigation becomes necessary.

 Send a demand letter

 If you’ve tried to receive payment with no success, you may need to submit a demand letter (also known as a letter of demand) to the client to let them know you’re serious.